 Tennis Elbow is a common condition of the elbow that causes pain on the outside of the elbow, running down into the forearm.
 It is usually caused by a small injury to the tendons of the elbow where they attach to the bone, which has not healed properly.
 It can be diagnosed with a specialist elbow examination.
 The pain can cause significant discomfort and make the arm difficult to use.
-It can usually be treated with physiotherapy, off-loaded clasps, stretching exercises, ultrasound therapy or shockwave therapy.
-Platelet rich plasma (PRP) injection is a new technique, which may also be beneficial (click to see animation).
+It can usually be treated with physiotherapy, off-loaded clasps, stretching exercises or ultrasound therapy.
+Platelet rich plasma (PRP) injection is a new technique, which may also be beneficial and is offered by the team (click to see animation).

 Occasionally the symptoms will not settle and surgery is a possibility.
 Ultrasound can be useful in helping with the diagnosis and a guided local anaesthetic injection can be used to help predict the outcome of surgery.
 If surgery is considered, it can be performed as a day-case.
 The procedure is called a tennis elbow release.
 The ExeterElbow surgeons perform around 10 of these procedures each year.
 It takes about 6-12 weeks to recover from the procedure.